 Ashkenazi Jews (immigration to USA from Romania and present day Latvia in early 1900s) - maternal side

-Rosenthal, Josephs, Hosias, Hirshberg
+Rosenthal, Josephs, Hosias, Hirschberg

 Puerto Ricans - maternal side